ChristianKuehnel/cpp-on-win/README.md

 # Developing C++ on Windows

-This tutoris will walk you through installing and configuring widely used C++ development tools on Windows.
+This tutorial will walk you through installing and configuring widely used C++ development tools on Windows.

 ## Tool Overview
 We will be using these tools as they are widely used in open source development: